Skip to content

 • using the collated method is absolutely necessary when the model size is large and a lot of disk I/O is necessary

-The file system used on CSC's computing platforms, Puhti, Mahti and LUMI, is Lustre, which is optimized for reading and writing small number of files.
+The file system used on CSC's computing platforms, Roihu, Mahti and LUMI, is Lustre, which is optimized for reading and writing small number of files.
 The number of output files written by OpenFOAM can easily become very large, even up to millions, if the mesh size is large, and if field variables are written to the disk every time step.
 Such I/O operations will cause the file system to become heavily overloaded, and the whole computing platform can get jammed even by a few simultaneous OpenFOAM users.

 The above described traditional parallel I/O method of OpenFOAM can be replaced in the latest versions of OpenFOAM with the collated parallel I/O method, where the output data is written only in few files.
 Considering HPC platforms using parallel files systems, this has been a significant improvement to OpenFOAM.